 Working with Your Advisor

-At Elmhurst College, you will have the opportunity to work closely with an advisor to make thoughtful decisions about your academic endeavors, maximize your educational possibilities, and construct your own unique Elmhurst Experience.
+At Elmhurst University, you will have the opportunity to work closely with an advisor to make thoughtful decisions about your academic endeavors, maximize your educational possibilities, and construct your own unique Elmhurst experience.

 If you’re a new first-year student, the professor who teaches your First-Year Seminar will serve as your advisor for your entire first year.
 New transfer students are assigned an advisor in their major during the first few weeks of the term.
 Continuing upperclassmen are usually advised by faculty advisors in their major discipline.